yuri-gilferreira/myblog/tackle-ds/README.md

 Finally, you get to the fun part!
 Here is where most of us like to be: showing off our excellent data science skills through state-of-the-art AI models.
  - **Feature Engineering** - After thoroughly analyzing your data and understanding the business, create new features with your insights.
 Linear models don't fully capture feature interactions, and you might need to make your variables for them to have good results.
  - **Machine Learning Models** - You can try different techniques and libraries depending on your problem.
 You might try logistic regression, gradient boosting trees, random forests, and even neural networks for classification tasks.
 For images, you can use convolutional neural networks with different architectures.
- - **Ensemble** - combining different models can lead to an incredible accuracy increase.
+ - **Ensemble** - combining different models can increase incredible accuracy.
 The ensemble technique is standard practice in many Kaggle competitions but might be too complex or challenging in the real world.
 Use it at your own risk!

 ## 6) Validate your model